-Method Name Description aList.append(item) Appends the item to the list named aList aList.count(item) Returns an integer count of how many times the element item occurs in aList aList.extend(anotherList) Appends the list contained in anotherList to aList aList.index(item) Returns the index of the first occurrence of item in aList aList.insert(index, item) Inserts item into aList at offset index aList.pop() Removes and returns the last element from aList aList.remove(item) Removes item from the list aList.reverse() Reverses the order of all the items of aList aList.sort() Sorts objects of aList in place i.e. without creating a new list.
-A new sorted list can be created using the sorted built in command del aList[i] Removes element at position i from aList del aList[i:j] Removes all elements from position i up to, but not including, position j in aList.
+Method Name Description aList.append(item) Appends the item to the list named aList aList.count(item) Returns an integer count of how many times the element item occurs in aList aList.extend(anotherList) Appends the list contained in anotherList to aList aList.index(item) Returns the index of the first occurrence of item in aList.
+A ValueError exception is raised if item is not found. aList.insert(index, item) Inserts item into aList at offset index aList.pop() Removes and returns the last element from aList aList.remove(item) Removes item from the list aList.reverse() Reverses the order of all the items of aList aList.sort() Sorts objects of aList in place i.e. without creating a new list.
+A new sorted list can be created using the sorted built in command del aList[i] Removes element at position i from aList del aList[i:j] Removes all elements from position \pm up to, but not including, position j in aList.
 (Same as aList[i:j] = []) del aList[:] Removes (clears) all the elements from aList